ansible/ansible-lint/docs/usage.rst

 If playbooks include other playbooks, or tasks, or handlers or roles, these are also handled:

-.. command-output:: ansible-lint --offline -p examples/playbooks/include.yml
+.. command-output:: ansible-lint --force-color --offline -p examples/playbooks/include.yml
    :cwd: ..
    :returncode: 2
    :nostderr:

 A codeclimate report in JSON format can be generated with ansible-lint.

-.. command-output:: ansible-lint -f codeclimate examples/playbooks/example.yml
+.. command-output:: ansible-lint -f codeclimate examples/playbooks/norole.yml
    :cwd: ..
    :returncode: 2
    :nostderr: